eugene-zuban/design-patterns/code/AbstractFactory/Readme.md

 ###Short description

-Client A can use a one of the Factories (`BmwFactory` or `HondaFactory`) for creating a specific, related to each other products (SUVs or Motorcycles) that will be accessible through their interface - abstract classes `ProductSuv` for SUVs and `ProductMotorcycle` for Motorcycles.
+A client can use one of the Factories (`BmwFactory` or `HondaFactory`) for creating a particular, related to each other type of products (SUVs and Motorcycles) which will be accessible through their interfaces, abstract classes `ProductSuv` and `ProductMotorcycle`.

-A one of the benefits of Abstract Factory, as we can see it in the `example.php`, is to use the same interface (provided by `Factory`) for creating and working with different families of related products created by their factories.
+One of the benefits of Abstract Factory, as we can see it in the `example.php`, is using the same interface (provided by the `Factory`) for creating and working with different families of related products produced by their factories.

-And selecting a concrete factory by the client can guarantee that the client would use a related family of products.
+Selecting a concrete factory by the client can guarantee that the client will use only the chosen family of products.

-The php file example.php and the factory test file show the idea of using the Abstract Factory pattern.
+`example.php` and the factory's test file provide an idea of using Abstract Factory pattern.

-### More information about the Abstract Factory pattern
+### More information about Abstract Factory pattern

-More information about the [Abstract Factory Design Pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern) on Wikipedia
+More information about [Abstract Factory Design Pattern](https://en.wikipedia.org/wiki/Abstract_factory_pattern) on Wikipedia